Valeria-Vogel/SoftwaredesignPruefung/README.md

 ### -> Visual Studio Code or a similar enviroment
 ### -> Python

-### First when you open the source code you go to the terminal 'pip install emoji', for a colorful surroundings.
+### First when you open the source code you go to the terminal 'pip install emoji', for colorful surroundings.

 The next step is to just run the python file